HyperTag/documentation/src/content/cloud-destinations/sailthru.md

 #### Optout

-The default status for the optout value is `none` or you can select `all`, `basic` or `blast`. **Note**: Configuring a setting other than none in your integrations settings will apply to **all users**.
+The default status for the optout value is `none` or you can select `all`, `basic` or `blast`. **Note:** Configuring a setting other than none in your integrations settings will apply to **all users**.
 If you need to dynamically opt users in or out of emails, pass the setting as a parameter on each event.

 `all`: Opts the user out of all emails (campaigns & transactionals).
 This is the default status when a subscriber marks your email as spam from within an email client.